-The proposed IAS Regulation will require all EU companies listed on a regulated market to prepare their consolidated accounts in accordance with endorsed IAS from 2005 onwards.
+The IAS Regulation requires all EU companies listed on a regulated market to prepare their consolidated accounts in accordance with endorsed IAS from 2005 onwards.
 Member States may extend this requirement to unlisted companies and to annual accounts.
-Where endorsed IAS is not applied, the detailed provisions of the 4th and 7th Accounting Directives, which this proposal would amend, will continue to act as the basis of EU accounting requirements.
+Where endorsed IAS are not applied, the detailed provisions of the 4th and 7th Accounting Directives, which this proposal would amend, will continue to act as the basis of EU accounting requirements.
 These Directives may therefore continue to be applicable to up to 5 million companies in Europe.

-The Commission's proposal would bring EU accounting requirements into line with modern accounting theory and practice.
-In doing so, it would remove all inconsistencies with International Accounting Standards (IAS).
-Notably, it makes it more difficult for a company to 'hide' liabilities by setting up artificial structures (so-called 'special purpose vehicles') which, in substance, they control but which, considering only the shareholdings, appear to be largely unrelated.
+The proposed amendments would bring EU accounting requirements into line with modern accounting theory and practice (see IP/02/799).
+In doing so, the proposal would remove all inconsistencies with International Accounting Standards (IAS).
+Notably, it would make it more difficult for a company to 'hide' liabilities by setting up artificial structures (so-called 'special purpose vehicles') which, in substance, they control but which, considering only the shareholdings, appear to be largely unrelated.
 This is an important step in the proper treatment of off-balance-sheet financing.